Why is Peyronies Disease (a bent penis) not really a disease? Because it is simply a mechanical injury. Like a broken bone, a sprain, a cut or a burn.

 After that, however, you will be able to add length if you want to.

-There are about 23 different types of penis traction devices available currently that claim to be effective on Peyronies Disease.
+There are about 23 different types of penis traction devices available currently that claim to be effective for straightening penile curvature.
 Don't make the mistake of buying a "bargain".
 You will only save about $50 - $125.

 Although they all look similar, they are not.
 If you get a cheap one, and it breaks, and permanently damage your penis, how much did you save???
 You would regret that forever!